Reviewable evidence. Human accountability_

 Layered signals.
 One reviewable risk level.

 This is decision support, not a verdict.
 Reviewers see which signal categories contributed to the risk level and can drill into the underlying evidence.
 The final call always stays with a human.
+AI Follow-Up Questions feed into this evidence but are intentionally left out of the scoring itself, to avoid bias.

 Configure once.
 Evidence collects automatically.